Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - How to Watch on TV: CBS

-Click on our link to sign up for a free trial of fuboTV, and start watching select March Madness games and tons of other live sports without cable today!
+Click on our link to sign up for a free trial of fuboTV, and start watching college hoops and tons of other live sports without cable today!

 Houston vs. Miami (FL) Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted on multiple sportsbooks.
+See the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite